Securities Held in Street Name with a Bank or Broker

 Making a gift of closely held stock to a life income fund must be reviewed by this office before the College accepts them.
 (NOTE: Donors need to obtain a “qualified appraisal” in order to satisfy IRS regulations.)

-If you have stock subject to a tender offer, please be sure to consult with your tax advisor before making a gift.
+If you have stock subject to a tender offer, please be sure to consult with your tax advisor before making a gift and contact this office.

 Mutual Fund Shares